KarolinaKipson/Arduino/README.md

 # Arduino

-Simple repository for two DC motors controlled by Arduino Mega and sensors.
+As a part of Software Development for Industrial and Mobile Robotics course this is a repository for two DC motors controlled by Arduino Mega and sensors.

 Sinus line movement:
 https://youtu.be/7Zgnv53TgT8